k0dep/CodeBundle/README.md

 Package for unity3d which allow load code and auto update application/game without reinstall.

 ## Using
-For start using this package add lines into `./Packages/manifest.json` like next sample:
+To start using this package add lines into `./Packages/manifest.json` like next sample:
 ```json
 {
   "dependencies": {